seL4/rust-sel4/README.md

 - `sel4-config` and `sel4-sys` (whose dependants include `sel4`, `sel4cp`, and many more) use
   `$SEL4_INCLUDE_DIRS`, defaulting to `$SEL4_PREFIX/libsel4/include` if `$SEL4_PREFIX` is set, which
   must contain a colon-separated list of include paths for the libsel4 headers.
-See the rustdoc for the `sel4` crate's rustdoc for more information.
+See the the `sel4` crate's rustdoc for more information.
 - `sel4-platform-info` (whose dependants include `sel4-loader`) uses `$SEL4_PLATFORM_INFO`,
-  defaulting to `$SEL4_PREFIX/support/platform_gen.yaml` if `$SEL4_PREFIX` is set, which must contain the path of a `platform_gen.yaml` file from the seL4 kernel build system.
+  defaulting to `$SEL4_PREFIX/support/platform_gen.yaml` if `$SEL4_PREFIX` is set, which must contain the path of the `platform_gen.yaml` file from the seL4 kernel build system.
 - `sel4-loader` uses `$SEL4_KERNEL`, defaulting to `$SEL4_PREFIX/bin/kernel.elf` if `$SEL4_PREFIX`
   is set, which must contain the path of the seL4 kernel (as an ELF executable).
 Furthermore, if `$SEL4_LOADER_CONFIG` is set, then `sel4-loader` overrides the default configuration with one in